-The program requests a temperature, photon energy, and charge (or alternatively values for $\log \gamma^2$ and $\log u$ ), queries the free-free Gaunt factor routine, and responds with the returned thermally averaged free-free Gaunt factor.
+The program requests a temperature, photon energy, and charge (or alternatively values for $\log \gamma^2$, $\log u$, and charge), queries the free-free Gaunt factor routine, and responds with the returned thermally averaged free-free Gaunt factor.
 The original version of the Gaunt factor routine was described in Hummer (1988) and Jason Ferguson extended it to include the full range of energy and temperature CLOUDY needs.
 Ryan Porter recoded and reorganized the routine for version 96.
+Peter van Hoof calculated the relativistic Gaunt factors that are currently being used (van Hoof et al., 2014b,a).